frederic-auchere/WISA/README.md

 # WISA - WOW

-Demonstration of denoising and image enahncement with the à trous wavelet transform for the WISA 2023 conference.
+[Jupyter notebook](wow.ipynb).
+Denoising and image enahncement with the *à trous* wavelet transform.
+Prepared for the [WISA 2023 conference](https://www.wisa2023.org/).

 ## Installation